Retreats: Why and How Should You Implement Them?

-There are many reasons why a company would want to hold a retreat.
+There are many reasons why a company would organize a retreat.
 They can be used for strategic planning and brainstorming in a setting which gets the team into a different headspace.
 They might be used to pound out an important project in a flurry of activity.
 Or they might just be a good place for the team to get to know everyone.

 In the case of a remote worker retreat, the last point is by far the most important.
 Remote workers do not see each other on a daily basis, and thus do not know each other intimately.
 This can be a cause of great concern for some workers, particularly those who are “people persons” and highly empathetic.